axiros/docutools/docs/features/lp/syntax.md

     echo "hello world"
     ```

-Only difference to normal fenced blocks: LP blocks are also found and processed within html:
+#### Summary

+In general this means that LP blocks look like normal fenced code blocks except:

+- The first (header) line has more parameters than just the formatting language
+- They are also detected within HTML, if the criteria are met:

+HTML Example:

 ```html
  <div style="color:gray">